rossrobino/domco/apps/docs/src/server/content/deploy.md

 const server = createServer((req, res) =>
 	// first, look for a static asset assets(req, res, () =>
-		// fallthrough to the handler if static asset is not found nodeListener(handler)(req, res),
+		// fallthrough to the fetch handler if static asset is not found nodeListener(app.fetch)(req, res),
 	),
 );